ryan-roemer/thorax-docs/src/content/api.md

 ### Queuing

 Thorax wraps `fetch` (and therefore `load`) on models and collections with a queuing mechansim to ensure that multiple `sync` calls for the same url will not trigger multiple HTTP requests.
-To force a `fetch` or `load` call to create a new HTTP request regardless of wether an identical request is in the queue use the `resetQueue` option:
+To force a `fetch` or `load` call to create a new HTTP request regardless of whether an identical request is in the queue use the `resetQueue` option:

     model.fetch({
       resetQueue: true